EUDR reporting guide for operators

 Step 2: Assess supplier maturity

-Key aspects to assess include:
+Key aspects to assess:

 • DDS availability: Confirm that the supplier can provide a valid DDS for the relevant products.